-Working locally: we will work more closely with local people and places to get to know, understand, and connect with them and build long-term and trusting relationships to make sure efforts are focussed on what really matters to our communities.
-This will involve listening to and working with people to understand local issues, making the most of the strengths of our people and places, learning from what is and isn't working well, and developing shared and unique solutions that will help tackle local problems.
+Working locally: we will work more closely with local people and places to get to know, understand and connect with them and build meaningful, community led, long-term relationships, where there is trust between everyone, to make sure efforts are focussed on what really matters to our communities.
+We will listen to and work in partnership with communities to understand local issues, making the most of the strengths of our people and places.
+We want to learn from what is and isn't working well and develop shared and unique solutions that will help tackle local problems.